• Skip to primary navigation

 TitleDescriptionKey DatesACWA Staff Contact

-National Water Reuse Action PlanEPA is leading a multi-agency initiative on water reuse and recycling across sectors including agriculture, industry, potable water, national security, and environmental restoration.
+National Water Reuse Action PlanEPA is leading a multi-agency directive on water reuse and recycling across sectors including agriculture, industry, potable water, national security, and environmental restoration.
 In 2019, EPA consulted with states and other stakeholders to develop a draft National Water Reuse Action Plan containing proposed actions across 11 strategic objectives.

 Because water reuse is governed at the state level, ACWA and partner state water organizations (i.e., ASDWA, GWPC, WSWC) has been identified as a "critical partner" in carrying out the plan.